bwz3rbot/SnootyScrape/README.md

 |   "q": "javascript",
 |   "size": "100"
 | }
-| type of search:comment
+| type of search: comment
 | paginate amount: 1
 | output name: MyCollection
-| your search could yeild up to 200 results.Is this correct?:
+| your search could yeild up to 200 results.Is this correct?

 (y/n) > y